sirech/deliver/INSTALL.markdown

 checked starting from version 3.6.19.

-2. _MySQL_: An adapter needs to be installed, with something like `easy_install MySQL-python`.
+2. _MySQL_: An adapter needs to be installed, with something like `pip install MySQL-python`.
 The instance of the database needs to be set up before using _deliver_.
 It is not necessary to create the tables, though.

+3. _PostgreSQL_: Same as _MySQL_, although with this adapter `pip install psycopg2`.
+Before that _pg_config_ should be available via `apt-get install libpq-dev`.

 ## Installation